xiix0/scam/README.md

-FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #31
+Q:	"What is the burning question on the mind of every dyslexic
-A:	Chicken Teriyaki.
+	existentialist?"
-Q:	What is the name of the world's oldest kamikaze pilot?
+A:	"Is there a dog?"